-The transition between different dimension of a visualization, i.e. between 3D and 2D and vice versa, should not be performed in an abrupt manner.
+The transition between different dimensions of a visualization, i.e. between 3D and 2D and vice versa, should not be performed in an abrupt manner.
 Continuous transitions are perceived as more pleasant and it is much easier to interpret the changes correctly.
 The mapping between 2D and 3D information, e.g., where the slice is located and what structures are shown, is very important and must be preserved.
-Therefore, we perform a special transition between a 3D scene and 2D slice views (see Figure 3).
+Therefore, we perform a special transition between a 3D scene and 2D slice views (see Figure 2).
 First, the target slice is visualized in the 3D scene at its position in the volume.
 Afterwards, the camera is moved to an upright view on the slice, where the 3D scene is still kept visible.
-Not until the slice is completely shown the 3D structures are faded out and are replaced by 2D overlays of the slice.
+The 3D structures are faded out and are replaced by 2D overlays of the slice.
 Since the visual styles of all structures are synchronized between 3D and 2D visualizations, the structures in the 2D slice have the same color as in the 3D scene, what supports the mapping process additionally.
 The transition from a 2D slice view to a 3D scene is performed conversely, where first the 3D structures are faded in the 2D slice view and afterwards the camera is moved to its final position in the 3D scene.

-To animate the transition between two different slices in the 2D view, it is not enough to perform a simple blending.
-Therefore, we perform a real slicing from the source to the target slice.
-Thus, the user can keeps the orientation and gets important information, where exactly the slices are located, even if no 3D information is presented.
+To animate the transition between two slices in the 2D view, we perform a slicing from the source to the target slice.
+Thus, the user keeps the orientation and gets important information, where the slices are located, even if no 3D information is presented.